The REAL ID and Renewing Your MA Driver’s License

 If however you don’t have a passport, and you do plan to fly, and your license is up for renewal soon, it might make sense to renew with an ID versus a traditional Massachusetts driver’s license.

-To sum things up: You don’t need a REAL ID until October of 2021.
+To sum things up: You don’t need a REAL ID until May 3, 2023.
 And even then, you may not absolutely need it.
 In most cases it’s best to wait and apply for it when your MA license/ID is due for renewal.

 How do I get a REAL ID?